luthentic/Security/README.md

 ### SHA-2 (Secure Hash Algorithm 2):
 Designed by NIST and the NSA in 2001 to replace SHA-1.
 It has several variants, with SHA-256 being the most common.
 The SHA-256 algorithm produces a 256-bit hash value as a 64 digit hexadecimal number.

+---

+## OSI Threats:

+### Physical Layer Threats:
+- Malicious Insiders: Individuals within the organization can pose a threat by tampering with the physical components.
+- Malfunction or Sabotage: The physical layer can be compromised through intentional damage or malfunction of the hardware.
+- Degradation and Overload: The physical layer can be affected by degradation of components or overload of the system.
+- Natural Disasters: Environmental factors such as temperature, humidity, and electrical interference from other equipment can also pose threats.
+- Denial of Service (DoS) Attacks: These attacks aim to halt all network functions, often targeting the physical layer.
+- Eavesdropping and Data Theft: Cybercriminals can exploit vulnerabilities to access traffic, steal sensitive information, or even cut cables and unplug devices.
+- Physical Access: Unauthorized individuals gaining physical access to the infrastructure can pose a significant threat.

+### Data Link Layer Threats:
+- Frame Manipulation: Malicious actors can compromise data by viewing or manipulating the frames, which are pieces of information that are part of the transmission.
+- Overload: The data link layer can suffer from overload, leading to degraded performance1.
+- MAC Address Spoofing: Attackers can impersonate a device by spoofing its Media Access Control (MAC) address.
+- MAC Address Flooding: This attack overwhelms a network switch’s memory by flooding it with data frames that have different source MAC addresses.
+- Virtual Local Area Network (LAN) Circumvention: Attackers can bypass network segmentation and gain unauthorized access to sensitive information.
+- Address Resolution Protocol (ARP) Poisoning: This attack involves sending falsified ARP messages over a local area network to link the attacker’s MAC address with the IP address of a legitimate computer or server on the network

+### Network Layer Threats:
+- Overloading: The network can be overloaded with excessive data, causing it to slow down or crash.
+- Spoofing: Attackers can deceive the network by pretending to be another device or user.
+- Sniffing: Cybercriminals can intercept and steal data as it travels across the network.
+- Man-in-the-Middle Attacks: Attackers can intercept and potentially alter the communication between two parties without their knowledge.
+- Exploitation of Vulnerabilities: Attackers can exploit known vulnerabilities in the network layer protocols to gain unauthorized access or disrupt services.

+### Protocols Used at Network Layer:
+- IP
+- IPsec
+- ICMP
+- IGMP
+- GRE

+### Transport Layer Threats:
+- Sniffing: This involves intercepting and possibly altering data related to ports and protocols.
+- Distributed Denial of Services (DDoS) Attacks: These attacks aim to overwhelm the target with traffic, causing a shutdown of services.
+- SYN Floods: In this type of attack, an attacker initiates many connections to a server using a spoofed IP address, without waiting for a connection to finalize.
+- Smurf Attacks: These attacks use malware to overload network resources, resulting in an infinite loop of requests.
+- Reconnaissance: The transport layer can be used by malicious actors to gather information about the target’s environment.

+### Protocols Used at Transport Layer:
+- Transmission Control Protocol (TCP)
+- User Datagram Protocol (UDP)
+- Stream Control Transmission Protocol (SCTP)
+- Datagram Congestion Control Protocol (DCCP)
+- AppleTalk Transaction Protocol (ATP)
+- Fibre Channel Protocol (FCP)
+- Reliable Data Protocol (RDP)
+- Reliable User Data Protocol (RUDP)
+- Structured Steam Transport (SST)
+- Sequenced Packet Exchange (SPX)

+### Session Layer Threats:
+- Session Hijacking: This involves taking control of a user session after successfully obtaining or generating an authentication session ID.
+Session hijacking can occur in various ways, including cross-site scripting, sidejacking, fixation, cookie theft, and brute force attempts.
+- Code Flaws: Attacks at this layer are often related to flaws in code, allowing attackers to implement their own code into your network and extract data.
+- FTP Sniffing: File Transfer Protocol (FTP) on its own is not secure.
+While many organizations have moved to secure FTP solutions such as SFTP (securing with SSH) or FTPS (securing with SSL), unsecured FTP is still prevalent and can be exploited.